Heated Motorcycle Gloves

 Heated motorcycle gloves buying guide

-Riding a motorcycle in the depths of the UK winter is something that the majority of UK bikers choose to avoid.
+Riding a motorcycle in the depths of a typical UK winter is something that the majority of UK bikers choose to avoid.
 For those of us riding purely for pleasure a cold, dark, slimy ride out is possibly the last thing on our minds.
-Wrapping ourselves and the bike up until spring is the order of the day for many.
+Wrapping ourselves and the bike up until Spring is the order of the day for many.

 But what if you can’t?
 Perhaps your bike is your only means of transport, or your commuting tool.
-Or maybe, just maybe, a dry and sunny winter Sunday manages to lure you back out on the roads.
+Or maybe, just maybe, a dry and sunny winter Sunday manages to lure you back out on the roads for a quick blast.

 There’s a lot of great heated motorcycle clothing on the market these days – from heated inner socks, to heated waistcoats and leggings.
 By a country mile however, the most popular item of heated motorcycle clothing is the humble glove.

 There’s a very good reason for this.
-It’s relatively easy to keep your core warm with a decent jacket and layering – but not so easy to do the same on bodily extremities.
-You can buy really well insulated, warm pair of winter motorcycle gloves which will go some way to staving off the cold, but the fact is that due to the high surface area to volume ratio of your hands as they face the full force of a 60mph windchill, keeping your hands warm can be a losing battle.
+It’s relatively easy to keep your core warm with a good motorcycle jacket and layering – but not so easy to do the same on bodily extremities.
+You can buy a pair of the warmest and best insulated winter motorcycle gloves to stave off the worst of the cold, but the fact is that due to the high surface area to volume ratio of your hands as they face the full force of a 60mph windchill, keeping your hands properly warm can be a losing battle.

-Of course, an incresing number of bikes now come with factory fitted heated grips.
+Of course, an increasing number of bikes now come with factory fitted heated grips.
 Heated grips are great, and can mitigate much of the chill by heating your palms.
-If you've got heated grips and hand guards, then your thin summer race gloves might see their use extended by a good few weeks.
+If you've got heated grips and hand guards, then your summer gloves might see their use extended by a good few weeks.
+Certainly, my Tracer 9 GT+ has heated grips and handguards as standard, which makes summer gloves fine (for me) down to around 10 degrees at sustained speed.

 But when it gets really cold, your fingers will start to suffer first.
-That's when a pair of 12v bike battery powered, or rechargeable heated motorcycle gloves can make all the difference in keeping you properly warm.
+That's when a pair of the best 12v motorcycle battery powered, or rechargeable heated motorcycle gloves can make all the difference in keeping you properly warm.

-Heated motorcycle gloves can keep your hands warm even in extremely cold biking conditions
+The best heated motorcycle gloves can keep your hands warm & dry even in extremely cold biking conditions.

 What are the best heated motorcycle glove brands?

-For some years, Keis and Gerbing (both UK based companies specialising in heated clothing & gloves) have been the premium brands of choice.
-Of course, other more general motorcycle clothing companies like RST and Furygan have also got in on the heated glove act – yet the most popular brands still remain Keis and Gerbing.
+For some years, Keis and Gerbing (both UK based companies specialising in heated clothing & gloves) have been the market leaders and premium brands of choice.
+Over the years, other general motorcycle clothing companies like RST, rev'it and Furygan have got in on the heated bike glove act, however the best known brands still perhaps remain Keis and Gerbing.

 Can you control the heat?